ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * **21.09.2015** - Updated with the latest developments preparing for the version 1, Owl release.
 * **11.03.2016** - Updated to reflect the latest project status.
 * **13.06.2016** - Added information on the `-c` option of the client.
 Introduced the server tuning mode for lattice generation.
 Updated description of model features and lambda's thereof.
 Prepared for the release 1.1.
+* **22.07.2016** - Added information about the Web UI client and the Load Balancer.
+Updated the document with small changes in the existed text.

 ##Appendix Tests